 Once in my life, I had the feelings of being left out.
 I now share the companionship of incomparable brotherhood and sisterhood, a feeling of belonging, of being useful, and I recognize that it comes only from sincere striving to live the commandments of the Lord.

-"No one can make you feel inferior without your consent."
-If you know your true worth, nothing can stop you from succeeding.
+Paul H. Dunn explains that "no one can make you feel inferior without your consent."
+If you know your worth, you can succeed.

 Thank you, President Lewis, so very much for that generous introduction.
 Thank you, Brother Downs, for that beautiful music.
 Thank you, my brothers and sisters, for sharing this hour with me.
 The introduction made me reflect back on my life.
 Many of the events mentioned in it sound better in the telling than in the doing, but I’m grateful that they would be mentioned.
 What We See Versus What We…